 I do not pass judgement on the value of the different attitudes.
 There is no particular attitude that is inherently better than another.
 The question is: Is your attitude aligned with the actual needs of the coachee?

 The coach/coachee relationship

-Send me an e-mail to order this book directly (€ 10,- excluding postage) or go to lulu.com.
+Send me an e-mail with your address to order this book directly with me (€ 15,- included shipping fee) or go to lulu.com.

 If you choose the most suitable attitude, every coaching conversation becomes a wonderful meeting and an effortless, flowing process.
 A source of energy for both your coachee and you.
 And very effective, of course.

 A coach with the challenger attitude uses provocative interventions.
 Surprise, confusion, drama and humour first lead to chaos in the coachee’s head.
 But then comes creativity.

 A coach with the captain attitude wants to help the coachee achieve their personal goals.
 They are enthusiastic and driven to contribute to the coachee’s development.
 They set the bar high, and not just for themselves.

 A coach with the Buddhist attitude is aware like no other that what is happening in the present is especially significant to the coaching.
 Everything is involved in the coaching: mind, spirit and body.

 The teacher likes to give compliments because they know this makes the coachee feel validated.
 They offer interesting information, talk about fascinating theories and models, and share their own or others’ relevant experiences.

 The listener knows better than anyone how important it is to really listen to somebody.
 To let the coachee tell their story and to let them finish their sentences.